A strut is the common name of a complete assembly of the shock, coil spring, top mount, and the top mount bearing.

 However, a bumpy ride is not always an indication of shock absorber failure.
 It can also be caused by the failure of other suspension components such as bushings.
 For this reason, it is always better to have an inspection carried out by a mechanic you trust.
 He can decide on the best course of action.
 If you are advised to change the front struts, replace the shock absorber at both the right and left ends to maintain unity.

 Another sign of a bad front strut is a floating front end.
 A floating front end can cause your vehicle to swing to and fro to one side.
 At high speeds, this can cause problems not only for you but for others as well.
 If you experience such symptoms, you should first have the alignment of your car checked.
 If the alignment is a little out of shape, have it fixed correctly.

 Otherwise, you could take your car to the nearest mechanic and get an estimate for a replacement.

 Struts are a big component, so do not expect them to be cheap.
-Also, the struts have to be changed in pairs, i.e. if you change the strut on one side, you have to change the strut on the other side as well.
+Also, it is recommended to change the struts in pairs, i.e., if you change the strut on one side, you have to change the strut on the other side as well.
 Otherwise, your car will not be aligned correctly.

 You should have your struts inspected and repaired as soon as you see the first signs of failure.
 The longer you delay the repair, the higher your repair/replacement costs will be.

 You can find a complete guide of the strut replacement cost here: Strut Replacement Cost